RedpointArchive/netcode.io-browser/README.md

 # Browser extensions for netcode.io

-This repository enables the use of [netcode.io](https://github.com/networkprotocol/netcode.io) via browser extensions, prior to its adoption in browsers.
+This repository enables the use of [netcode.io](https://github.com/networkprotocol/netcode.io) via browser extensions, prior to its adoption in browsers. netcode.io enables the secure use of UDP in web browsers for the purpose of supporting multiplayer HTML5 games.
+More information on netcode.io can be found [here](https://new.gafferongames.com/post/why_cant_i_send_udp_packets_from_a_browser/).

 ![gif of browser support](https://media.giphy.com/media/100PoL7yGm4Fi0/giphy.gif)